 Beam by Electrolux has done a tremendous job of central vacuum awareness and has popularized the concept in Canada and a number of other countries.
 Partnering with UC Davis, Beam Central Vacuum produced a very helpful study proving central vacuums reduce common symptoms of allergy sufferers.

 Beam Central Vacuum also manufactures many additional brands of central vacuums, including Electrolux, Honeywell, Eureka, Smart, Frigidaire, Rug Master, Westinghouse, and others.

-BEAM by Electrolux has historically utilized components that are compatible with the rest of the industry, including their pipe and fittings, inlets, motors, circuit boards, hoses, attachments, and power brushes with the exception of the Alliance and Q-Series hoses and kits.
+BEAM by Electrolux has historically utilized components that are compatible with the rest of the industry, including their pipe and fittings, inlets, motors, circuit boards, hoses, attachments, and power brushes except with everything starting with their Alliance and Q-Series hoses and kits.

-Whether you are looking to repair your existing Beam Vacuum System or upgrade it to newer componentry, we can provide concise help and products drawn from our 55 years of experience and manufacturing in the central vacuum industry.
-You will find information on upgrading old inlet valves, troubleshooting and repairing the entire Beam System, and electronic and motor replacements.
+Whether you are looking to repair your existing Beam Vacuum System or upgrade it to newer componentry, we can provide concise help and products drawn from our decades of experience and manufacturing in the central vacuum industry.
+From this page you will find information on upgrading old inlet valves, troubleshooting and repairing the entire Beam System, and electronic and motor replacements.
 Also, many customers have asked questions that we have answered and posted for your reference.